 - Fresh ingredients carry the day here – mango, avocado, red onion, cilantro, lime juice, and a bit of jalapeño.
 If you don’t dig the onion, just leave it out, or consider subbing some red bell pepper!

 - I personally just cut the mango the first way shown in the referenced video, cutting my “grid” into smaller, salsa-sized chunks, then using a paring knife to separate the chunks from the skin.
 I find I’m pretty sloppy still with the “peel and boards” method – maybe I need a better peeler??

 - For a pretty mild salsa, I usually use just half a jalapeño with all of the seeds and membrane removed – obviously adjust to your own taste!

-- A good cutting board prevents slipping and cross-contamination with anything else you’ve got going in the kitchen at the same time!
+- A good cutting board (affiliate link) prevents slipping and cross-contamination with anything else you’ve got going in the kitchen at the same time!